Pumpkin Layer Cake with chai spices, a thin layer of pumpkin cashew filling, and topped off with creamy dairy free cinnamon buttercream frosting.

 For millions of people, the fall is a special time for enjoying food with loved ones.
 To help everyone share in the moments, Simply Organic and Go Dairy Free have teamed up with 10 talented food bloggers and authors for a Bake-off!
 The bloggers will create sweet and savory recipes that are filled with flavor, but fit for dairy-free and other special diet needs.
 To enjoy more recipes from Simply Organic, follow the hashtag #OrganicMoments.
 To follow this event, vote, enter to win prizes, and find more exclusively dairy-free recipes, visit http://www.godairyfree.org/

 If you haven’t figured it out yet, I am one of the bloggers participating in this event.
 I received free product, but was not otherwise compensated.
 Voting will start on October 24th.
 If you like the looks of this dessert, I would be so appreciative of your vote.
 You will have the chance to win prizes for yourself when you vote as well.
 Simply click the link in the paragraph above to get to the voting page.
-Thank you! *Update 10/24/16 – Voting is now open!
-Click HERE to place your vote and qualify for a chance to win prizes for yourself!
+Thank you! *Update 11/02/16 – Thank you to everyone who voted!
+My Chai Spiced Pumpkin Layer Cake took home the Reader Choice Award!!
+Click HERE to view all of the entries and winners.

 Chai Spiced Pumpkin Layer Cake